Logo of Boss Rush Network featuring bold, modern typography.

 In addition, the story was half-baked – more of an outline than a story with fully realized elements.
 Considering they are asking me to pay $34.99 for this (granted half that since this is part one), I did expect more of a story out of this adventure.
 Other DLCs have done so, and for cheaper, too.

-One thought on “Game Review: The Teal Mask Delivers a Disappointing Visit to Kitakami”
+One response to “Game Review: The Teal Mask Delivers a Disappointing Visit to Kitakami”